alexander474/Enterprise_programming_exam/README.md

 [![Build Status](https://travis-ci.com/alexander474/Enterprise_programming_exercise.svg?token=Jcye5ttDhAMRpUM3Ca28&branch=master)](https://travis-ci.com/alexander474/Enterprise_programming_exercise)

-All requirements is completed and some extra functionalities has been added.
-When i used inspiration or copied code i specified the source in the current file or above methods.
-All the pom.xml files that is created is created with inspiration from the [Course Repository](https://github.com/arcuri82/testing_security_development_enterprise_systems)
+All requirements have been completed and some extra functionality has been added.
+When I used inspiration or copied code, I specified the source in the current file or above the methods.
+All the pom.xml files that were created with inspiration from the [Course Repository](https://github.com/arcuri82/testing_security_development_enterprise_systems)

 [Exam text](/PG5100exam.pdf)